 - A history or current diagnosis of chronic myeloid leukemia (CML).

-- Diagnosis of ALL, MPAL, or Ph-like ALL (US only) with targetable kinase-activating lesions after treatment with cytotoxic therapy for another cancer.
+- Diagnosis of ALL, MPAL, or Ph-like ALL with targetable kinase-activating lesions after treatment with cytotoxic therapy for another cancer.

 - Diagnosis of another concurrent primary malignancy.

 - Clinically significant cardiovascular disease, including but not limited to:

 - Any history of myocardial infarction (MI) or unstable angina.